 Thai boy attacked his mother with a knife

-Recently in Thailand, a young boy lashed out at his mother and threatened her with a knife after she intruded on and interrupted his gaming activities online with friends around the world.
+Recently a young Thai boy lashed out at his mother and threatened her with a knife after she intruded on and interrupted his gaming activities online with friends around the world.

 The normally well-behaved boy later went on his knees to apologise to his mother but his judgment and sense of priorities were temporarily skewed from the effects of this disorder.

-It is clearly a new challenge among many posed by the internet as society discovers that this new force in our lives has quite a few negative consequences both for some in the economy and society as well as our health and well being.
+It is clearly a new challenge among many posed by the internet as society discovers that this new force in our lives has negative consequences both for our economy and society as well as our health and well being.